graffiti-garden/graffiti-js/README.md

-# The Basic Graffiti Javascript Library
+# Graffiti for Vanilla Javascript

 This is the base Javascript library that interfaces with the [Graffiti server](https://github.com/csail-graffiti/server).
-We recommend not using the vanilla library itself but instead using framework plugins built on top of this library like the [Graffiti plugin for Vue.JS](https://github.com/csail-graffiti/graffiti-js-vue).
+We recommend not using this vanilla library itself but instead using framework plugins that are built on top of it like the [Graffiti plugin for Vue.JS](https://github.com/csail-graffiti/graffiti-js-vue).

 Example usage: